open-cluster-management-io/enhancements/enhancements/sig-architecture/224-event-based-manifestwork/README.md

 }
 ```

-at last, we need lister to list the objects to resync the objects between sources and agents
+at last, we need a lister to list the objects to resync the objects between sources and agents

 ```golang
 type Lister[T ManifestObject] interface {